jboynyc/textnets/docs/tutorial.rst

 documents really indicate latent topics, so it is common to pass a higher value.

-A boolean argument, ``sublinear``, decides whether to use sublinear (logarithmic) scaling when calculating *tf-idf* for edge weights.
-The default is ``True`` because sublinear scaling is considered good practice in the information retrieval literature :cite:p:`Manning2008`, but there may be good reason to turn it off.
+``connected`` is a boolean argument that decides whether only the largest connected component of the resulting network should be kept.
+It defaults to ``False``.

-``doc_attrs`` allows setting additional attributes for documents that become node attributes in the resulting network graph.
+``doc_attrs`` allows setting additional attributes for documents that become node attributes in the resulting network.
 For instance, if texts represent views of members of different parties, we can set a party attribute.

 .. code:: python